pguillo02/Indexer/README.md

 # Indexer
-Indexer developed for the Big Data course
+Indexer developed for the Big Data course (Still in progress)